Birmingham and Solihull Mental Health Foundation Trust, Forward Thinking Birmingham and Future Health and Social Care:

 Supported Living/Crisis House properties

-The Vicarage is a ten-bed room property, mixed gender supported living/crisis house which supports service users with severe mental health difficulties.
+George Street Crisis House is a eight-bed room property, mixed gender supported living/crisis house which supports service users with severe mental health difficulties.

 This beautiful property has a long and illustrious history which dates back to its build on the 8th May 1911.
 It’s location in the Spring Hill vicinity gives easy access to local amenities, regular bus service and a 30 minutes’ walk to Birmingham’s City Centre.
 It’s vibrant and lush garden is regularly used by service users to relax and to participate in service user fun day’s.
 Our staff and service users share a close relationship with the nearby ‘The Rock Church’; the Pastor of the church has been very welcoming to the service users and offers a range of community services including a food bank service.

-Gillott Road is a beautiful nine-bed room, fully staffed (24/7) mixed gender supported living/crisis house providing a comfortable, friendly and homely space to offer support to service users with enduring mental health difficulties.
+Edgbaston Crisis House is a beautiful six-bed room, fully staffed (24/7) female only supported living/crisis house providing a comfortable, friendly and homely space to offer support to service users with enduring mental health difficulties.

 Gillott Road is located in the elegant suburb of Edgbaston Birmingham, just off the Hagley Road; there are reliable bus services to and from Birmingham’s City Centre and easy access to other areas throughout Birmingham..